 When taken correctly, the birth control pill is highly effective.
 It has a success rate of around 99 percent.

 IUDs are highly effective.
-Those that release progestin or are copper each have a remarkably low failure rate of less than 1 in 100 during use.
+Those that release progestin or are copper each have a remarkably low failure rate of

-An IUD can remain effective for up to 3-10 years depending on which IUD a person chooses to have placed.
+An IUD can remain effective for up to

 Side effects and risks